Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes: Introduction

+Our main contribution is to resolve this incompatibility by re-parameterizing the decoding trajectory itself.
+Following the recent work by~\cite{lau2025interplaybeliefpropagationtransformer}, we introduce a soft-syndrome as a time condition instead of the standard syndrome, which provides a continuous and differentiable measure of the level of corruption of signals.
+By using the soft-syndrome condition to parameterize the reverse PF-ODE process, we build a smooth trajectory that is native to the ECC problem, mapping the noisy signal towards the manifold of clean codewords.
+Building on this, we propose the \emph{Error Correction Syndrome-Flow Consistency Model (ECCFM)}, a model-agnostic consistency framework for training single-step decoders.
+The ECCFM is trained with a well-designed consistency objective that maps any points on the same soft-syndrome-defined trajectory to the original clean codeword, as illustrated in Figure~\ref{fig1}.
+This forces the model to learn the decoding trajectory by a single consistency function.

-We demonstrate the effectiveness of ECCFM through several numerical experiments on a diverse set of standard codes, including BCH, Low-Density Parity-Check (LDPC), Polar, MacKay, and CCSDS.
-The results show that ECCFM can improve Bit-Error-Rate (BER) compared to leading auto-regressive methods, exhibiting particularly strong gains on longer codes with code lengths above 200.
+We numerically evaluate the effectiveness of ECCFM through experiments on a diverse set of standard codes, including BCH, LDPC, Polar, MacKay, and CCSDS.
+The results show that ECCFM can improve bit-error-rate (BER) and frame-error-rate (FER) compared to leading transformer-based methods, exhibiting strong gains on longer codes with code lengths above $n=200$.
 Notably, it achieves an inference speedup of 30x to 100x over the existing iterative denoising diffusion methods in a single step, while maintaining comparable decoding performance.
-In our numerical evaluation, ECCFM offers a model-free training diagram for building ECC decoders that achieves near state-of-the-art performance with low latency, and requires only a single-step inference suited for most real-world applications.
+In our numerical evaluation, ECCFM offers a model-free training paradigm for building ECC decoders that achieves near state-of-the-art performance with low latency, and requires only a single-step inference suited for real-world communication systems.